XHSB-FM

 XHSB-FM is a radio station on 94.9 FM in Santa Bárbara, Chihuahua, serving Hidalgo del Parral.
-It is owned by Grupo Radiorama and carries its Arroba FM and Éxtasis Digital formats.
+It is owned by Grupo Radiorama and carries its Éxtasis Digital format.

 History

 XESB-AM on 820 kHz received its concession on June 18, 1947.
 The Santa Bárbara-based station was owned by Domingo Salayandia Nájera and predated his other station, XEGD, by five years.

 After Salayandia's death, his successors sold the concession to Radio Santa Bárbara, a business of Arnoldo Rodríguez Zermeño, in 2004.
 Zermeño ultimately sold his Chihuahua stations to Radiorama.
 Prior to migrating to FM, the AM station had changed frequencies to 810 kHz.

 As a result of the expiration of the concession of XHHHI-FM 99.3, Arroba FM moved to XHSB, sharing time with the existing Éxtasis Digital format, on July 1, 2019.
 In February 2022, the station switched to a full-time Éxtasis Digital format.